 On Bank Street in Centretown, you can try floatation therapy at ISÖ Spa.
 Enter one of the private float tanks filled with body temperature water mixed with over a thousand pounds of Epsom salts.
 The combination will make you feel amazingly buoyant as well as soothe aching muscles, detoxify your body and rejuvenate your skin and hair.
 The low sensory deprivation environment also soothes the mind.

 Looking for a full day escape?
 Head 10 minutes north of Ottawa to Nordik Spa-Nature, an award-winning spa oasis in Chelsea, Que.
 Nordik’s signature thermal experience is the perfect way to relax on a cold winter day.
 In a picture-perfect winter setting, move from a series of warm and hot baths, saunas, and whirlpools, all aimed at relaxing muscles, boosting the immune system and eliminating toxins from the body.
 Add on a massage or the unique Källa treatment (their therapeutic underground salt-water pool), for the ultimate day of indulgence.

 Cultural fun (day and night)

-If the arts scene is your preference, add the beautiful National Gallery of Canada to your list.
-Explore the vast permanent collections of Canadian and Indigenous art, the on-site Canadian Photography Institute, and the tranquil landscaped courtyards of the Garden Court.
+Art-lover?
+Start by exploring the National Gallery of Canada and its vast permanent collections of Canadian and Indigenous art, the on-site Canadian Photography Institute and the tranquil landscaped interior courtyards.
 For a more local perspective, swing by the always free Ottawa Art Gallery (OAG) which focuses on art from the Ottawa area and within Canada.
-And no culture vulture can resist the performing arts at the National Arts Centre where theatre, music, dance and other programming are on stage in English and French.
+And visit the National Arts Centre to experience Canada’s performing arts including theatre, music and dance.